 To begin configuration of the IP address, press 3 and then enter.
 At this point, press 1 and then enter.
 That will begin the configuration process.
 The interface will ask for the IP address.
 Type that followed by enter.
 Then it will ask for the subnet mask.
 Type that and press enter.
+Then it will ask for the default gateway.
+Type that and press enter.
 It will then show the information that was gathered and ask if you would like to proceed.
 If the information looks correct, press 1 and then enter.
 If you have misconfigured something, press 0 and enter.
 Then press 3 and enter to return to the IP address configuration area to restart the process.
 You may cancel the process at any time by pressing Ctrl+e to return to the main menu, or by pressing Ctrl+x to exit.
 No changes will be applied to the Ethernet interface until a reboot of the system is performed.
 You may change the configuration several times before rebooting.